webishdev/stopnik/website/docs/introduction/getting-started.md

 For the binary variant just put a `config.yml` into the same directory as the binary.

-For the container variant the `config.yml` and the necessery certificates/private keys should be mounted into the container.
+For the container variant the `config.yml` should be mounted into the container.
+It may be also necessary to mount the necessery TLS certificates and private keys used for signing tokens.

 <Tabs>
   <TabItem value="docker" label="Docker">